FrancescaPeru/project-site/report.md

 ### Step 1

-For the second topic we chose the Basilica di San Petronio.
+For the second topic we chose the _Basilica di San Petronio_.
 We formulated a query in order to find it on ArCo:

 ```js
 PREFIX rdf: <http://www.w3.org/1999/02/22-rdf-syntax-ns#>